AddisonTechTonics/Breeze/README.txt

 ################################### TO DO #####################################
-Barebones & SHOULD BE DONE but much needs done before production
+Barebones & SHOULD BE DONE before production

 -Modify pages to be used properly logged in
 -Finish building the front-end